anjanababu8/Review-Classifier/Stage 4/README.md

 </ul>
 The exported model file (<i>naiveBayesUnigramModel.p</i>), a human readable version of the model probabilities (<i>model.txt</i>) and the code used for training the model (<i>unigram_model.py</i>) are also included.</i>

-<i>Note: the function 'trainingTheModel' ensures the reusability of the code for any training corpus</i>
+<i>NOTE: the function 'trainingTheModel' ensures the reusability of the code for any training corpus.</i>